 Prior to this he served as the Optical Engineering Unit Director.
 As such, he was responsible for over 30 engineers and technicians supplying optical design, engineering, and testing services for precision aerospace imaging systems.
 Previously he was the Manager of Systems Engineering.

 He also served as a Project Manager of Imaging Systems Group, within the Imaging Products & Systems Division, (IPS) of Kodak's Federal Systems Division.
 His group conducted a variety of imaging systems analyses and had special expertise in image restoration, data compression, and softcopy displays.
-He also headed a group in the same organization responsible for the development electronic cameras, precision film writers, and digitizers.
+He also managed a group in the same organization responsible for the development electronic cameras, precision film writers, and digitizers.
 This group developed what is thought to be the first portable digital SLR camera in the world!

 From 1971 to 1982 he was Supervisor of Optics Research for the Engineering Research Center of Eastman Kodak.
 Prior to this he was a staff member of this Center and conducted work in optical testing, image quality specification, and electro-optic devices.
 He joined Kodak in 1965.